New business development: Business networks

-Traditional marketing is usually based on economic models (Williamson, 1975).
+Traditional marketing is usually based on economic models.
 In those pure economic models there is no room for negotiations or special treatment for different companies.
 A technological environment, however, can be very uncertain and therefore competitors have to rely heavily on their business networks.
 It is then that special treatments and negotiations are necessary.

-It is important to recognize the effect social relations have on economic action, including business development (Ford et al., 2006).
+It is important to recognize the effect social relations have on economic action, including business development.
 Granovetter also argues that social relations in a network lead to trust between partners, an important factor for stable development in a dynamic environment.
-By focusing on these new activities, it becomes difficult to keep every activity up-to-date and to maintain the competitive advantage (Ford et al., 2006).
+By focusing on these new activities, it becomes difficult to keep every activity up-to-date and to maintain the competitive advantage.
 Companies therefore increasingly concentrate their investment and their activities on only a few activities which they believe to be their core business, otherwise their competitive advantage is easily lost.
-Because they concentrate on just a few activities, they need business relations for the other activities (Ford et al., 2006).
+Because they concentrate on just a few activities, they need business relations for the other activities.

-Relationships are usually based on resource ties, activity links and/or actor bonds (Ford et al., 2006).
+Relationships are usually based on resource ties, activity links and/or actor bonds.
 A company should therefore analyze their firm itself, their relationships and their business networks in terms of activities, actors and resources.
-In this way, a company can determine where there are new opportunities for relationships and where resources, technologies and/or skills can be developed, integrated or exploited from other companies (Ford et al., 2006).
+In this way, a company can determine where there are new opportunities for relationships and where resources, technologies and/or skills can be developed, integrated or exploited from other companies.
 In this way, business development can be established with help of this business network.

-Nowadays, marketing is about the exchange of heterogeneous resources between dynamic, cooperating partners in network-like structures (Hakansson et al., 2004).
+Nowadays, marketing is about the exchange of heterogeneous resources between dynamic, cooperating partners in network-like structures.
 It is about relationships, not about selling products.
-So, business marketers should be busy finding, developing and managing of relationships within the complex network that surrounds them (Ford et al., 2006).
-Blois (2004) provides three ways in which a firm can evolve from market to network mechanism.
+So, business marketers should be busy finding, developing and managing of relationships within the complex network that surrounds them.
+Blois provides three ways in which a firm can evolve from market to network mechanism.
 These are entrepreneurial alertness (being alert to value-creating opportunities), path dependence (historical events cause solutions to problems and become “locked in”) and replaceability (irreplaceable contributors get much attention of others trying to influence them).

 It is still questionable to what extent these networks are involved by social relations, since the mentioned authors do not agree on this.
 Therefore, enterprises have to cope with the problem of how to maintain their network contacts.